ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 - **WHERE clauses**: Uses property column names for filtering

 This ensures that when entities have custom column names via `[Column]` attributes, the generated SQL queries use the correct database column names, preventing runtime query failures.

+### Multi-Level Navigation Details

+⚠️ **Partially Implemented**: 2-level navigation queries are supported (e.g., `OrderItem → Order → Customer`).

+**How It Works**:
+1. The generator identifies ManyToOne relationships on the current entity (first level)
+2. For each first-level relationship, it extracts relationships from the intermediate entity using `ExtractRelationships`
+3. It finds the ManyToOne relationship from the intermediate entity to potential target entities
+4. If found, it generates query methods using the correct FK column from the intermediate entity's relationship
+5. If not found, the method is not generated (prevents incorrect SQL)

+**Bug Fix Applied**:
+- **Previous Issue**: The code incorrectly searched for the second-level relationship in the current entity's relationships, leading to incorrect FK column names
+- **Fix**: Now correctly extracts relationships from the intermediate entity, ensuring proper FK column usage and respecting custom `[JoinColumn]` attributes
+- **Impact**: Multi-level navigation queries now use the correct foreign key columns from the intermediate entity's relationship metadata

+**Limitations**:
+- Requires successful relationship extraction from intermediate entities
+- Currently supports 2-level navigation only (3+ levels not yet implemented)
+- Methods are only generated when relationships can be successfully extracted

 ## Acceptance Criteria